 Bespoke Windows assemble windows in many variations to achieve a high level of noise cancelling.
 For example, we mix glass panes with a variable thickness on different distances to reduce the noise coming into your home.

 A graph below shows you the type of glass we use in our Tilt & Turn windows, and how it reduces the outside noise that enters your home.

 Speak with an expert about noise problems in your home, and we'll find a fix for your problem.
 Contact us today for a free, no-obligation consultation.

 New windows may also feature the laminated glass with wider air space to disrupt the sound waves.

 This allows blocking different sound frequencies, giving you better protection against noise.

 Harry Houdini wrote in his book The Right Way to Do Wrong:

 The weakest point about a house is usually a window, and for that reason, it is one of the most convenient modes of entry for the burglar.
 It's so foolishly designed that it must have been invented by somebody who wanted to break in with as little trouble as possible.

 According to several studies, 26% of burglars enter a house through windows.

-In Alberta, the police records stated a 69% year-over-year increase in home break-ins, with windows being the second most preferred entry point for burglars.
+In Alberta, the police recorded a 69% year-over-year increase in home break-ins, while windows being the second most preferred entry point for burglars.